cyclus/cyclus.github.com/source/kernel/build_from_source.rst

 ----------

-If you have further comments or questions about the build process, please don't hesitate to email or join the Cyclus users list, which will allow you to contact the community of users and developers of Cyclus.
+If you have further comments or questions about the build process, please don't hesitate to email or join the |Cyclus| users list, which will allow you to contact the community of users and developers of |Cyclus|.

 * Email the Users' list: cyclus-users@groups.google.com
 * Join the Users' list: https://groups.google.com/forum/?fromgroups#!forum/cyclus-users